endsound0211/es-ngx-auto-validate/README.md

   </div>
 </form>
 ````
-or give it 'control' directly
+or give it 'control' and for directly
 ````angular2html
 <form [formGroup]="formGroup" novalidate>
   <div>